pdc-quantum/byzantine-generals-in-qiskit/README.md

 - A faithful recipient noticing an abnormally high frequency of failure will label the sender 'potential traitor'.

-- A faithful recipient noticing a frequency of failure normally expected from a faithful sender will label the sender 'faithful'.
+- A faithful recipient noticing a frequency of failure normally expected from a faithful sender will label the sender 'trustable'.

-- After completing two games, any faithful lieutenant reports any potential traitor to all lieutenants they know to be faithful.
+- After completing two games, any faithful lieutenant reports any potential traitor to all lieutenants they know to be trustable.

 - If a faithful lieutenant discovers two potential traitors, he concludes that they are indeed traitors and that the commanding general may be faithful.
 He follows the order sent to him.